DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 2, Chen discloses a base station (BS, Fig. 9) for wireless communication, the base station comprising: a processor and a memory coupled with the processor (memory and processor, Fig. 9), the memory comprising instructions executable by the processor to cause the base station to: transmit first downlink control information indicating a first set of resources in one or both of a time domain or a frequency domain for a first physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling a low latency transmission to a second UE, Para [0057], a low latency indicator in the PDCCH can indicate the frequency and time domain resources, Para [0062]); transmit second downlink control information indicating a second set of resources in one or both of the time domain or the frequency domain for a second physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling non-low latency transmission to a first UE, Para [0057], BS schedules frequency and time resources for non-low latency, Para [0067]); and transmit information indicating one or more resources associated with no intended transmission for a UE in a subframe scheduled for low-latency transmission the one or more resources associated with the first set of resources and partially overlapping with the second set of resources (low latency indicator indicates frequency and domain resources, Para [0035], non-low latency devices can ignore the symbols for low latency, Para [0031], a UE can use the indicator to mitigate low latency interference and decode non-low latency, Para [0058] and the low latency resources may overlap with the resources scheduled for non-low latency, Para [0061].
+Regarding claim 2, Chen discloses a base station (BS, Fig. 9) for wireless communication, the base station comprising: at least one memory and at least one processor coupled with the at least one memory (memory and processor, Fig. 9), configured to cause the base station to: transmit first downlink control information indicating a first set of resources in one or both of a time domain or a frequency domain for a first physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling a low latency transmission to a second UE, Para [0057], a low latency indicator in the PDCCH can indicate the frequency and time domain resources, Para [0062]); transmit second downlink control information indicating a second set of resources in one or both of the time domain or the frequency domain for a second physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling non-low latency transmission to a first UE, Para [0057], BS schedules frequency and time resources for non-low latency, Para [0067]); and transmit information indicating one or more resources punctured from the first set of resources where no intended transmission is intended for a UE, the one or more resources partially overlapping with the second set of resources (low latency indicator indicates frequency and domain resources, Para [0035], non-low latency devices can ignore the symbols for low latency, Para [0031], low latency resource puncture the non-low latency resource as indicated by the low latency indicator, Para [0060] a UE can use the indicator to mitigate low latency interference and decode non-low latency, Para [0058] and the low latency resources may overlap with the resources scheduled for non-low latency, Para [0061].
 Also see Para [0004, 39, 57, 62] from provisional application 62/165,783); but does not disclose where the information indicating one or more resources comprises a DCI format indicating at least one resource block and at least one orthogonal frequency multiplexing symbol where no transmission is intended for a user equipment (UE).
 Yang discloses DCI format can indicate the PDSCH transmission is not intended for the victim UE, where DCI format can indicate using a bit, that PDSCH is intended for the UE or if it is interference PDSCH (not intended), Para [0099].
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Yang in the system of Chen in order to improve interference cancellation techniques by indicating resource allocation information of the interference; and does not disclose the one or more resources are to be ignored or nulled by the UE.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Yang in the system of Chen in order to improve interference cancellation techniques by indicating resource allocation information of the interference; and does not disclose the one or more resources are to be ignored or nulled by the UE based on DCI format regardless of transmission on the one or more resources.
 Chen2 discloses the BS can transmit to different UEs, where one UE supports low latency and the other doesn’t, where the one UE may ignore the symbols/resources in the sub-frame that is associated with low latency scheduling, Para [0080] or Para [0079] from the provisional.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Chen2 in the system of Chen in view of Yang in order to prevent higher latency between transmissions that would decrease system performance for applications that have latency requirements.

 Regarding claim 3, Chen discloses the base station of claim 2, wherein, to transmit the first downlink control information, the instructions are executable by the processor to cause the base station to: transmit, to a first user equipment (UE) on a first physical downlink control channel, the first downlink control information indicating the first set of resources in one or both of the time domain or the frequency domain for the first physical downlink shared channel (BS can schedule low latency transmission to a second UE, Para [0057], DCI transmitted to UE with DL scheduling assignment, Para [0051], DCI can be associated with a specific UE or multiple users, Para [0052]).